basecamp/policies/privacy/subprocessors/hey/index.md

 ---
-title: Basecamp Subprocessors
+title: HEY Subprocessors
-description: All the third-party subprocessors that we use to run Basecamp.
+description: All the third-party subprocessors that we use to run HEY.
 layout: sheet
 ---

-# Basecamp subprocessors
+# HEY subprocessors

-We use third party subprocessors, such as cloud computing providers and customer support software, to run Basecamp (the service).
+We use third party subprocessors, such as cloud computing providers and customer support software, to run HEY.
 We establish GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](/privacy/regulations/index.md) everywhere personal data is processed.

 Below is a list of personal data subprocessors we use.
 These subprocessors are all located in the United States: